NetApp/trident/docs/kubernetes/concepts/objects.rst

 manually deleted.
 If the PV uses the ``Retain`` policy, Trident ignores it and assumes the administrator will clean it up from Kubernetes and the backend, allowing the volume to be backed up or inspected before its removal.
-Note that deleting the PV will not cause Trident to delete the backing volume; it must be removed manually via the REST API (i.e., ``tridentctl``).
+Note that deleting the PV will not cause Trident to delete the backing volume; to remove the backing volume, use ``tridentctl delete volume``.
+This will instruct Trident to delete the volume from the storage cluster and remove it from Trident's database.

 Trident supports the creation of Volume Snapshots using the CSI
 specification: